conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

 ```

 :::warning
-Partner virtual clusters are meant to be used to share data with third-parties external to the organization.
+If you are using Partner virtual clusters to share data with third-parties external to the organization, then please note that
-The cluster ids (`clusterA`, `clusterB`) may be exposed in the bootstrap-server address (or visible in client logs).
+the cluster ids (`clusterA`, `clusterB`) may be exposed in the bootstrap-server address (or visible in client logs).
 Make sure to not expose sensitive names or information in the cluster ids.
 :::